AlisonPinheiro/timeline/readme.md

 # 📊 Airtable Timeline

-Aplicação React + TypeScript que renderiza uma timeline interativa com base em itens contendo datas de início e fim.
-Desenvolvido com foco em performance, responsividade e experiência de usuário fluida.
+A React + TypeScript application that renders an interactive timeline based on items with start and end dates.
+Built with a focus on performance, responsiveness, and a smooth user experience.

 ---

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

 - **Node.js 20**
 - **React 18**